 Before we get into the many benefits, let’s clear the air about a few smoking myths.

-Using Nicotine-Free Vape Cartridges is Better For You
+Using Nicotine-Free Vape Cartridges Are Better For You

 This one’s completely false.

 It’s important to note that even though some of vaping cartridges contain no nicotine, they are not risk-free.
 E-cigarettes may contain a chemical called diacetyl.
 This is a flavoring agent for the liquid in e-cigarettes that often gives them a sweet, fruity, or dessert-like flavoring.
 Some examples are funnel cake, berry lemonade, and gummy bear.
 Sound great?
 Well, diacetyl is know to cause severe respiratory diseases, including bronchiolitis obliterans.
 Some other chemicals present in e-cigarettes include:

 So you see, even if these inhalation devices have no nicotine, they do have other chemicals that may effect your health.
 And there are few studies conducted on the safety of these ingredients in terms of vaping.